 Then you have to engage that person’s interest.
 This is a particularly risky moment in today’s web environment, with millions of distractions competing for our attention.

-When it’s time to make a sale, you put on your copywriter’s hat and you provide the opportunity for your prospect to take action, turning a fan into a customer.
+When it’s time to make a sale, you put on your copywriter’s hat and provide the opportunity for your prospect to take action, turning a fan into a customer.

-OK, let’s talk traffic
+Let’s talk traffic

-So let’s get you some readers.
+So, let’s get you some audience members.

-Strategy 1: Guest posting
+Strategy #1: Guest posting

 Intelligently send those new readers back to your site, where you’ll have additional terrific content to share with them.

 Dye their hair pink?
 Take better portrait photos?
 Make dinner their kids will eat?

-Launch a series on YouTube on how to solve a problem that interests your customers, and make sure it’s extremely easy for those viewers (and potential customers) to find by labeling your videos with specific descriptions.
+Launch a series on YouTube on how to solve a problem that interests your customers, and make sure it’s extremely easy for viewers (and potential customers) to find by labeling your videos with specific descriptions.

 The more competitive your topic, the better your videos have to be.
 In crowded topics, differentiate yourself with an interesting personality, a more effective technique, better production values, or all three.